Grifting/Java-EventHandler-Simple/README.md

 # Java-EventHandler-Simple

 This is a simple EventBus System implemented in Java.
-Includes the EventBus with some ExampleEvents in the lib folder and code examples in the example folder.
+Including the EventBus with some ExampleEvents in the lib folder and code examples in the example folder.
 Look at the ExampleRun, ExampleEvent and ExampleListener for more specific examples.